Optimize Odoo and PostgreSQL: Performance Tuning Guide

 max_cron_threads = 2

-Each Odoo worker preloads the full environment and continuously consumes memory—even when idle.
-Resource-intensive tasks like report generation or background jobs can significantly raise memory demands.
+Each Odoo worker loads the full environment and keeps using memory (RAM) even when idle.
+Tasks like report generation or background jobs can push memory usage much higher.

 Typical RAM usage per worker: